Battle of Krtsanisi: Background

-Persian invasion
+Battle

 In August 1795, Agha Mohammad Khan crossed the Aras river with a 70,000-strong army.
 This force was divided in three: the left wing was sent in the direction of Erivan, the right one parallel to the Caspian Sea into the Mughan across the lower Aras towards Dagestan and Shirvan, while the Shah headed the centre force himself, advancing towards the fortress of Shusha in the Karabakh Khanate, which he besieged between 8 July and 9 August 1795.
 His right and left wing forced the Khans of Ganja and Erivan into alliance respectively.
 Having abandoned the siege of Shusha due to stiff resistance, which was further aided by Georgian crown prince Aleksandre, the Khan of Karabakh, Ibrahim Khan, eventually surrendered to Mohammad Khan after discussions, including the paying of regular tribute and to surrender hostages, though the Qajar forces were still denied entrance to Shusha.
 Since the main objective was Georgia, Mohammad Khan was willing to have Karabakh secured by this agreement for now, for he and his army subsequently moved further.
 While at Ganja, having secured Shirvan, he was joined by Javad Khan Qajar and the rest of his right wing contingent.
-At Ganja, Mohammad Khan sent Erekle his last ultimatum, who received it in September 1795:
+At Ganja, Mohammad Khan sent Heraclius his last ultimatum, who received it in September 1795:

 According to the author of the Fārsnāma-ye Nāṣeri, Ḥasan-e Fasāʼi, a contemporary Qajar era historian, Agha Mohammad Khan had declared in the letter:

-His advisors divided, Erekle ignored the ultimatum, but, sent couriers to St.Petersburg.
-Gudovich, who sat in Georgievsk at the time, instructed Erekle to avoid "expense and fuss", while Erekle, together with Solomon II and some Imeretians headed southwards of Tbilisi to fend off the Iranians.
+His advisors divided, Heraclius ignored the ultimatum, but he sent couriers to St.Petersburg.
+Gudovich, who sat in Georgievsk at the time, instructed Heraclius to avoid "expense and fuss", while Heraclius, together with Solomon II and some Imeretians headed southwards of Tbilisi to fend off the Iranians.